 - Issues related to race and / or cultural identities

 - Issues related to sexual and / or gender identity (including LGBT, non binary, asexual and queer identities)

 - Relationships and sexuality (including BDSM, ethical non-monogamy, polyamory and swingers)

 - Work related issues, retirement and redundancy

-Existential Psychotherapy is deeply rooted in philosophy, primarily Existentialism, which is concerned with what it means to be human.
+Existential Psychotherapy is deeply rooted in philosophy, primarily Existentialism, a school of thought which is concerned with what it means to be human.
 It emphasises the role we play in shaping our lives through the choices we make, our ability to create own meaning, and the importance of our relationships with others.
 Existentialism calls upon us to deeply understand our core beliefs and values and live authentically.
 Existentialists believe feelings of despair and anxiety arise when we refuse to accept how our lives are not in line with our core values, and suggests that by realigning ourselves with those values we can live full, rich, meaningful lives.
 As an Existential Psychotherapist, I’ll support you to discover and better understand your own personal core beliefs and to live more authentically.
-I’ll help you to consider the interplay between the choices you make and things which are outside of your control, which will lead to greater satisfaction in life.
+I’ll help you to consider the interplay between the choices you make and things which are outside of your control, which can lead to greater satisfaction in life.